Compassion

 - People place greater importance on compassionate values than is often thought.
 A study of people in the UK found that 74% valued helpfulness, equality, and the protection of nature more than wealth, public image, and success.
 It also revealed that most assume that other people place greater importance on these more “selfish” values and that doing so makes them less likely to participate in civic life and engage in compassionate acts, like volunteering.

 - Compassion is sometimes described as a four-part process.
 It begins with noticing and giving attention to suffering, interpreting it, feeling concern for the person experiencing it, and then taking action to relieve it.
 Ekman’s Taxonomy of Compassion suggests there are different types of compassion, including familial, global, sentient, and heroic.
+The term “moral circle” is used to refer to those we consider worthy of our concern and those we do not.
+Typically, we prioritize the moral needs of our family and ingroup first and care much less about those different or distant from us, but this circle can be expanded through awareness training.

 - According to the empathy-altruism hypothesis, compassion motivates altruistic action.
 Compassion can also be self-perpetuating– oxytocin (a hormone that increases feelings of trust, generosity, and connectedness) is released in the body when we perform behaviors associated with compassionate love, such as offering a warm smile or a tender hug.